 Sparaxis tricolor, the harlequin flower, is a cormous perennial.
 It is summer deciduous with annual above-ground growth.
 The flowering spike reaches heights of 10 cm to 30 cm with sword-shaped leaves arranged in a fan.
 The leaves have prominent midribs.

-The distribution of this species is small; it only occurs in the Nieuwoudtville area in open, stony places where it is moist in the plant’s growing season.
+The species distribution is small, only occurring in the Nieuwoudtville area in open, stony places where it is moist in the plant’s growing season.

-This species has escaped into Californian and Australian countryside from introduction into gardens (Manning, 2009; iSpot; Wikipedia).
+This species has escaped into Californian and Australian countryside from gardening exports (Manning, 2009; iSpot; Wikipedia).